arussell/AlexaNissanLeaf/README.md

 # AlexaNissanLeaf
 An Alexa Skill to control the Nissan Leaf (and eNV200).

+This version contains several improvements not contained in the version created by scotthelme.
+You can [view the changes here](https://github.com/arussell/AlexaNissanLeaf/commits/master).

 # Interacting with Alexa
-You interact with the skill using the invocation name "my car".
+By default you interact with the skill using the invocation name "my car" (you can change this in the skill settings if you prefer something else).
 For example:

 * Alexa, ask *my car*
 * Alexa, tell *my car*